 Don’t compromise on quality

 Another defining factor of great red wine is its quality.
-You can drink all the tannic wine you want, but if it’s cheap, nasty plonk you’re not going to enjoy the experience.
+You can drink all the tannic wine you want, but if it’s cheap, nasty plonk, you’re not going to enjoy the experience.
 That’s not to say you have to spend hundreds of pounds at the auction house.
-In fact, it’s possible to pick up the perfect bottle of red wine for less than £40.
+It’s possible to pick up the perfect bottle of red wine for less than £40.
 Here’s what you should be looking for:

 - Complexity – this sounds a little pretentious, but really what you’re after is a wine with a large array of flavours.
 For example, a great Cabernet Sauvignon will have hints of cherry, blackcurrant, spice, green pepper, and, if it’s a little older, cigar box, leather, chocolate and savoury.